-Experience dividends are determined based on the distributable earnings of the Participating Account.
-The distributable earnings are earnings on the Participating Account adjusted to maintain consistency in distribution across periods.
+Experience dividends are determined based on the distributable earnings of the Traditional Participating Account.
+The distributable earnings are earnings on the Participating Account, including riders, adjusted to maintain consistency in distribution across periods.
 Earnings include all participating policyholder related sources of gains or losses relative to experience factors such as investment returns, mortality, expenses, policy surrenders, policy loan rate utilization, taxes and other policyholder experience.
 Earnings arise when the experience on these factors is collectively more favourable than the assumptions used in calculating the guaranteed policy values.
 Since dividends reflect actual experience, they cannot be known in advance and are not guaranteed.
 Dividends will fluctuate with actual experience over time.
 Experience may deteriorate over time and as a result, dividends may be reduced.
 No terminal dividends are paid on policies.
-The Company follows a permanent contribution to surplus philosophy.
-Income from all lines of business is used to support the Company's capital and surplus position.
-The Company's current and projected capital and surplus position is considered in the dividend scale setting process.